WBrandys/assignment/README.md

 ```
 git pull
 ```
-- To downloads info from remote, but does not merge with local use:
+- To download changes from remote without merging use:
 ```
 git fetch
 ```